freeCodeCamp/freeCodeCamp/guide/english/wordpress/index.md

 * Has plugins, which extend functionality to WordPress sites.
 * Has mobile app (Android and iOS), which can be used to post and manage their Wordpress webpage.
 * Wordpress sites can be hosted on any server running the LAMP stack
 * WordPress themes make it possible for non-designers to create a customized website
+* Wordpress site are very scalable, you can start as simple blog then end up with complex online stores, membership, and affiliate program

 Whether it is page transitions or a customized contact form, WordPress users are only a few clicks away from success and a beautiful website.